You season 2

 The second season of the American psychological thriller television series You was ordered by Lifetime on July 26, 2018.
 On December 3, 2018, it was announced that the network had passed on the second season and that the series would move to Netflix as a Netflix Original series.
 Penn Badgley and Ambyr Childers reprise their roles while new cast members include Victoria Pedretti, James Scully, Jenna Ortega, and Carmela Zumbado.
-The 10-episode second season is loosely based on the novel Hidden Bodies by Caroline Kepnes and was entirely released on Netflix on December 26, 2019.
+The 10-episode second season is loosely based on the novel Hidden Bodies by Caroline Kepnes and was released in its entirety on Netflix on December 26, 2019.

 Synopsis

 In the second season, Joe Goldberg moves from New York to Los Angeles to escape his past, and starts over with a new identity.
 He meets a series of people, including his neighbors Delilah and Ellie Alves, and Forty Quinn.
 When he meets avid chef Love Quinn, twin sister of Forty, Joe begins falling into his old patterns of obsession and violence.
 As Joe attempts to forge a new love, he strives to make his relationship with Love succeed at all costs, to avoid the fate of his past romantic endeavors.